 Including Assets, Debts, Expenses, and Income in a Bankruptcy Petition

 Sometimes a person does not want to list all their assets because they want to keep the asset.
-Let me give you a few of examples:
+Let me give you a few examples:

-- Let’s say I want to keep a ring because it belonged to my Mother.
+- Let’s say I want to keep a ring because it belonged to my mother.
 I may be tempted to “forget” to list it on the petition.
 However, it would be far better to list the ring as an asset and protect it with one of my exemptions.
 The bankruptcy code in many states offers a large exemption so that it is rare that anyone loses any property if they list and exempt it.

 - For example, let’s say I have a boat that’s free and clear of any debt.
-I may be tempted to transfer title of the boat to my son a few months before I file bankruptcy in order to “protect it”.
-This is called a fraudulent transfer if I am not paid in return the fair market value of the boat.
+I may be tempted to transfer the title of the boat to my son a few months before I file bankruptcy in order to “protect it”.
+This is called a fraudulent transfer if I am not paid in return for the fair market value of the boat.
 I may be able to protect the asset with one of my exemptions if it is in my name.
-However after I transfer it I don’t own it and I lose the ability to protect it.
+However, after I transfer it I don’t own it and I lose the ability to protect it.

 - Finally, let’s say I have a 401K valued at $150,000.
-This asset is fully protected and the trustee would not be able to seize the funds in order to repay debt(s).
+This asset is fully protected and the trustee would not be able to seize the funds in order to repay the debt(s).

-- For example, let’s say I want to keep my car.
+Let’s say I want to keep my car.
 If I list the debt and keep paying the payments, my car will generally not be repossessed by the lender.
-However if you fail to list the car note it will appear that you own the car free and clear and the Trustee may then want to take it.
-Listing the debt makes the petition clear and accurate which is the primary goal.
+However, if I fail to list the car note, it then appears that I own the car free and clear, so then, the Trustee may be able to take it.
+Conversely, listing the debt makes the petition clear and accurate which is the primary goal.